-MUSI 177 (1-1-0) Applied Voice: A sequence of courses in voice focusing on the study of vowels and the fundamentals of tone production, on correct breathing and posture, and on the singing of vocalists and early secular and sacred songs.
+MUSI 177 (1-1-0) Applied Voice: A sequence of courses in voice focusing on the study of vowels and the fundamentals of tone production, correct breathing and posture, and the performance of early secular and sacred songs.
 Freshman year sequence.
 Seminar/Student Recital required.
 May be repeated once for credit.